sara-sabr/ITStrategy/presentations/en/2022-Sharing-Software-Assessments.md

 ### Accessibility

 - Unclassified information on Intranet Website
-- Process in place to export documents monthly
+- Process in place to export documents monthly for the pilot
 - IT Strategy uploading files
 - No assessments shared (start: early Sept)